firstname.lastname@example.org / (213) 740-7618 / AHF B55C

 2000 B.S., Information Management, National Taiwan University

-Yao-Yi Chiang, Ph.D., is an Associate Professor (Research) of Spatial Sciences in the Spatial Sciences Institute, University of Southern California (USC).
+Yao-Yi Chiang, Ph.D., is an Associate Professor (Research) of Spatial Sciences in the Spatial Sciences Institute and Associate Director of the Data Science Institute, University of Southern California (USC).

 His general area of research is artificial intelligence and data science, with a focus on information integration and spatial data analytics.
 He develops computer algorithms and applications that discover, collect, fuse, and analyze data from heterogeneous sources to solve real world problems.
 Chiang is an expert in digital map processing, pattern recognition, and geospatial information systems (GIS).
 In addition, he teaches data mining, spatial databases, and mobile GIS.